antrea-io/antrea/docs/feature-gates.md

 The feature supports both IPv4 and IPv6.
 When enabled in a dual-stack cluster, Antrea Agents will generate both ICMP and ICMPv6 probes, and report both latency results.
-In general (except when policyOnly mode is used), inter-Node latency will be measured between Antrea gateway interfaces.
-Therefore, in encap mode, ICMP probes will traverse the overlay, just like regular inter-Node Pod traffic.
+In general (except when `networkPolicyOnly` mode is used), inter-Node latency will be measured between Antrea gateway interfaces.
+Therefore, in `encap` mode, ICMP probes will traverse the overlay, just like regular inter-Node Pod traffic.
 We believe this gives an accurate representation of the east-west latency experienced by Pod traffic.